 - The installed electronic unit has been approved. - The enclosure of the positioner is closed. - The duct openings for electronic connections must be closed.
-Only use the EEx d certified cable inlets or sealing plugs. - You must install an ignition trap if you use a "conduit piping system".
-The maximum distance between the ignition trap and the positioner's enclosure is 46 cm or 18".
+Only use the Ex d certified cable entries or sealing plugs. - You must install an ignition trap if you use a "conduit piping system".
+The maximum distance between the ignition trap and the positioner housing is 46 cm or 18").